Hussain004/BAGEL/README.md

 - **TrajectoryPlot** panel: click any pose-bearing topic to render its 2D path.
 Supports `nav_msgs/Odometry`, `geometry_msgs/PoseStamped`, `PoseWithCovarianceStamped`, `Pose`, `Point(Stamped)`, `TransformStamped`, and `sensor_msgs/NavSatFix` (equirectangular projection from the first GPS fix).
 The polyline runs blue → red along the path, with a playhead marker that follows the bag time and a heading arrow when the source message has an orientation quaternion.
 Mouse-wheel zoom, drag-to-pan, and a dynamic scale bar in metres / km.
 - **TFTree** panel: parses `/tf` and `/tf_static` into a single graph and renders the frame hierarchy as an interactive top-down tree.
 Click any frame to see its current transform (translation, quaternion, Euler angles in degrees) at the playhead time, and to highlight the root → frame chain.
 Static and dynamic edges are visually distinct (dashed vs solid).
-- **Web Worker parsing**: every heavy operation — initial bag parse, MCAP chunk zstd-decompression, sql.js queries, CDR deserialization — now runs in a dedicated parser worker.
+- **Web Worker parsing**: every heavy operation like initial bag parse, MCAP chunk zstd-decompression, sql.js queries, CDR deserialization which now runs in a dedicated parser worker.
 The React render loop stays responsive while a topic decodes; scrubbing the timeline, toggling panels, and resizing the layout no longer block on the bag. `@mcap/core`, `sql.js`, `fzstd`, and the `@foxglove/*` libraries live entirely in the worker chunk and never touch the UI thread.
 - **Smarter sidebar panel buttons**: each topic row now offers exactly the panel kinds that fit its type.
 Pose topics get a `Path` button, `/tf` and `/tf_static` get a `TF` button, image topics keep `Image`, and `Raw` is always available.
 The default-click panel matches the topic's nature (TF → tf, pose-only → trajectory, image → image, otherwise → plot).

 ### v0.2: Plotting, Image Viewer & Playhead